 This eBook gives you the tools to build that case.
 From calculating ROI to handling tough questions from executives, you’ll walk away with a strategy that’s ready for the boardroom.

-In this guide, you'll learn how to:
+Key insights in this guide.
+You'll learn how to:

 • Use hard data to connect recognition with business outcomesImagine a workplace where efforts are seen, contributions are celebrated and every individual feels connected to the organization’s success.
 That kind of culture doesn’t happen by chance — it’s built through intentional, strategic recognition.